Myall Beach, Cape Tribulation

 Soak up the sun and dig your toes into the sand at stunning Myall Beach, just south of the rocky headland of Cape Tribulation.
-Follow the Dubuji boardwalk to the beach then decide whether to walk for hours along deserted sands or lie back in the shade of swaying palms.

 In summer, see pied imperial-pigeons migrating from New Guinea to breed and feed in the rainforest.
 During winter, scan the ocean waves for tell-tale spouts of migrating humpback whales.

 This park is part of the Wet Tropics World Heritage Area, famed for its exceptional natural beauty, outstanding examples of the record of life, evolutionary history and remarkable diversity.

 Myall Beach is in the Cape Tribulation section of Daintree National Park (CYPAL), about 140km north of Cairns.

 From Dubuji day-use area:

 - From the Daintree ferry, drive 34km north along Cape Tribulation road (5km past Noah Beach camping area) to the Dubuji boardwalk car park.

 - Myall Beach may be accessed directly by a 370m track from the car park.
 For a longer, more scenic journey, use the wheelchair-accessible Dubuji boardwalk Grade 1.